-- An oversize and/or overweight (“OS/OW”) load causes the weight of the truck to shift to the rear, making it difficult for the truck driver to control the vehicle’s movement and speed
+- The unbalanced load causes the weight of the truck to shift to the rear, making it difficult for the truck driver to control the vehicle’s movement and speed

-- An OS/OW load causes an increase in speed, especially when the truck is traveling downhill, making it difficult to slow down and/or stop the truck.
+- The load causes an increase in speed, especially when the truck is traveling downhill, making it difficult to slow down and/or stop the truck.

 Holding Companies Accountable: Penalties for Oversize and Overweight Loads

 Because of the hazards associated with oversize and overweight vehicles, the Texas Legislature has instituted stiffer penalties for oversize and overweight violations in order to combat the danger this practice presents on our highways and interstates.
 Before the new penalties took effect in September 2013, fines for a truck with a single weight violation exceeding 10,000 pounds over the legal limit ranged from just $500 to $1,000 for a first offense.